Skip to content

 Common Misconceptions About Term Life Insurance

-• “Term life insurance is a waste if I outlive the policy.”
+• “Term life insurance coverage is a waste if I outlive the coverage.”

-• Term life insurance is often more affordable for younger individuals, but anyone can benefit from it, especially those with significant financial responsibilities.
+• Term life insurance coverage is usually more reasonably priced for youthful people; however, anybody can benefit from it, particularly those with important monetary obligations.

 Frequently Asked Questions (FAQs)

-Q: Does term life insurance actually pay out?
+Q: Does period life insurance coverage pay out?

-A: Yes, if the policyholder dies during the coverage period, the death benefit is paid to the beneficiaries.
+Yes, if the policyholder dies throughout the protection interval, the loss of life profit is paid to the beneficiaries.

-Q: Can I convert a term life policy to permanent insurance?
+Q: Can I convert a time-period life coverage to everlasting insurance coverage?

 Term Life Insurance